The discipline of psychology is concerned with the scientific study of cognition, emotion, and behavior.

 - to instill in students an appreciation and respect for studying the behavior and mental processes of God’s creation in all its diversity;

-- to expose students to the diversity of behavior, research, theories, and applications in the field of psychology;
+- to expose students to the varied perspectives, research, theories, and applications in the field of psychology;

 - to promote in students a quality of discernment with respect to the claims about what is known in psychology today;

-- to develop a student’s ability to understand the value and importance of utilizing biblical and empirical methods for understanding human behavior;
+- to develop students’ ability to understand the value and importance of utilizing both biblical and empirical methods for understanding human behavior;

 For the Major Field

-For students majoring in psychology, the goals of the psychology department are:
+For students majoring in psychology, the additional goals of the psychology department are:

-- to help students develop the capabilities needed to conduct research that adds to our understanding of human behavior;
+- to help students develop the capabilities needed to understand and conduct research in psychology and related fields;

 - to prepare qualified students for advanced work in psychology;

-- to instill in students the value of competence and professionalism when making application of principles drawn from psychology;
+- to instill in students life-long values of competence and professionalism when applying principles drawn from psychology;

-- to encourage the active involvement by students in departmental activities such as field trips, department colloquia, and on-going research by faculty members.
+- to encourage students’ active involvement in professional activities such as field trips, internships, department colloquia, and on-going faculty research.